 By Joy Yun After seeing Dove’s most recent “Real Beauty” Campaign video, I was inspired to write this.
 I generally found the piece uplifting and agree with its message.
 There is truth in what they are saying: when it comes to self image, as women we are our own worst critic.
 It’s all true.
 I think if I were the typical all-American girl, my thoughts would end there.
 “Great.
 Moving.
 Going to share on FB!
 We, as women, need to [...]
 Continue »

 Julie Van Vu, better known by her YouTube vlogger handle Princess Joules, inspires me.
 I first stumbled upon her channel when I was searching online for eye makeup tutorials.
 Hers are amazing.
 I tried my best to replicate the above-pictured look but just couldn’t come anywhere near her level of skill.
 I confess I’m an avid subscriber.
 I love all her YouTube beauty guru showcases–the shopping hauls, the what’s-in-my-bag glimpses, everything, even the sweet and [...]
 Continue »

-While most of us are aware there’s a new healthcare law coming, there’s probably few among the non-native speakers of English that really understand how it affects them.
-That’s why it’s so important the presentation titled “The Health Care Law and You” has been translated into 10 different Asian languages.
-This resource has been translated by the Office of Public Engagement at the Centers for Medicare & Medicaid Services into the following languages: Chinese, Tagalog, [...]
+Back in May, 2013 I wrote about the availability of information on the New Healthcare Law that was available in 10 different Asian languages The presentation titled “The Health Care Law and You” was translated into 10 different Asian languages and made available.
+I wrote about how this resource was translated by the Office of Public Engagement at the Centers for Medicare & Medicaid Services into the following languages: Chinese, Tagalog, Korean, Vietnamese, Hindi, Bengali, [...]
 Continue »